itsjunetime/smserver/docs/API.md

 Retrieves the latest $num_chats conversations

-- chat: Parameter is necessary, and value is inconsequential. calling the parameter 'chat' simply specifies that you are asking for a list of the conversations on the device.
+- chat: Parameter is necessary, and value is inconsequential.
+Calling the parameter 'chat' simply specifies that you are asking for a list of the conversations on the device.

-- num_chats: Parameter is not ncessary, and value is consequential.
+- num_chats: Parameter is not necessary, and value is consequential.
 Value must be integer, and will specify how many conversations to get the information of.
 If unspecified, it will default to the device's default, which is, at the time of writing, 40.
 If it is 0, it will retrieve all chats.

 Example queries:
 - /requests?chat=0